Anmol1l/odin-recipes/README.md

 The Project is completed took some help from google regarding git commands.
 Ran into a few problems during the project.
 Accidentally deleted a whole commit and lost a page but was able to retreive data using a few commands thanks to stacksoverflow.com
-The Project was not that difficult and I was able to complete in a few hours Looking forward to future ventures
+The Project was not that difficult and I was able to complete in a few hours.

+Looking forward to future ventures